manwaring/serverless-prune-versions/README.md

 1. [Installation and setup](#installation-and-setup)
 1. [Configuration](#configuration)

 _Feedback appreciated!
-If you have an idea for how this plugin can be improved [please open an issue](https://github.com/manwaring/serverless-prune-versions/issues/new)._
+If you have an idea for how this library can be improved (or just a complaint/criticism) [please open an issue](https://github.com/manwaring/serverless-prune-versions/issues/new)._

 # Overview